 Kids' Sports: Playing Safe to Avoid Overuse Injuries

-Students returning to the classroom this time of year also means many are resuming sports activities on fields and courts.
+Many students are resuming sports activities on fields and courts.
 While the competition and excitement of winning are positive lures, the explosion of youth sports in recent years has produced a surge in injuries.

 Longer engagements in organized sports and decreased diversity in playing multiple sports are contributing to kids getting hurt, he adds.